matn7/AlgorithmsNotes/src/udemy/graph/README.md

     - Generate the distance table using Dijkstra's like algorithm using any vertex as the source.
         - `DISTANCE[NEIGHBOR] = WEIGHT OF EDGE[VERTEX, NEIGHBOR]`
         - We only care about the weight of the edge not the cumulative distance from the source.
-    - Use this distance table to get paths to all other vertices from the arbitrarily chosen source.
+    - Use this distance table to get paths to all problems.other vertices from the arbitrarily chosen source.
 - We want to minimize **total distance** and not just distance from one specific vertex.
 - In dijkstra's algorithm, you specify one source vertex.
 - In Prim's algorithm start with any random vertex!